recommend-games/blog/content/posts/sdj_2020_2/index.md

 * {{% game 241266 %}}Little Town{{% /game %}}: Another latecomer, another game above the medium light complexity.
 Maybe the jury *does* want to highlight more complex games this year, who knows…
 * {{% game 287938 %}}Kitchen Rush{{% /game %}}: I called this one, but again for the wrong award due to its complexity.
 I'll admit I was a little surprised to see it on the list in the end as there were some pretty negative reviews by some jury members.
 * {{% game 299169 %}}Spicy{{% /game %}}: What's going on with this game's complexity rating?
 Is it an *easy to learn, hard to master* situation that makes this a *light* game for two thirds, and a *heavy* game for the other third of the players?
 Or is it trolling?

+## How good were the predictions?

+Time to compare the predictions with reality!
+As mentioned, I called two out of three nominations, though one for the wrong award.
+Depending on how strict you are, this makes for a 50% or even 66% success rate, which I am really proud of, given the jury's infamous unpredictability.

+However, when looking at the long list of nominations plus recommendations, I only called four out of its nine titles (two of them on the wrong list).
+I'll try better next year…